On MAP estimates and source conditions for drift identification in SDEs: Reducing the variational source condition to a tangential cone condition

 for all $i=1,\ldots,M$.
 Thus, with Jensen's inequality we obtain

-The desired estimate now follows from lemma\,\ref{L^2--KL relationship} and the definition of $\mathrm{KL}_\tau^\pi$. \end{proof} This estimate is applied to $g^\dagger$ and $F(\mu)$ so that we have to bound $\|(g^\dagger)^\pi+\tau\|_{L^\infty(\Omega^{M+1})}$ and $\|F(\mu)^\pi+\tau\|_{L^\infty(\Omega^{M+1})}$ by a constant; as in the previous section this follows from the boundedness of $\mathrm{range}(F)$ on $\mathcal B$ in $H^s(\Omega\times\Omega)^M$ and Sobolev embedding.
+The desired estimate now follows from lemma\,\ref{L^2--KL relationship} and the definition of $\mathrm{KL}_\tau^\pi$.
+Finally, if instead of divergence-free drifts we assume equally long time intervals, all components of $z$ coincide with the first component $z_1$ (analogously for $u$), for which \eqref{eqn:MarginalDensity} still holds.
+Thus the result follows for all $i = 1,\ldots,M$. \end{proof} This estimate is applied to $g^\dagger$ and $F(\mu)$ so that we have to bound $\|(g^\dagger)^\pi+\tau\|_{L^\infty(\Omega^{M+1})}$ and $\|F(\mu)^\pi+\tau\|_{L^\infty(\Omega^{M+1})}$ by a constant; as in the previous section this follows from the boundedness of $\mathrm{range}(F)$ on $\mathcal B$ in $H^s(\Omega\times\Omega)^M$ and Sobolev embedding.
 The remainder of the proof is identical.
 Note that it exploits the fact by Flemming and Hofmann \cite[Thm.\,3.1]{Flemming_Hofmann} that general source conditions imply variational source conditions provided the tangential cone condition (or even a weaker variant) is fulfilled, together with the following fact by Hofmann and Math\'e stating that in Hilbert spaces, general source conditions can always be fulfilled. \begin{theorem}[General classical source conditions, {\cite{mathe}}] Let $K: X \to X $ be a compact, self adjoint, injective and nonnegative linear operator.
 Then for every $x \in X$ there is an index function $\Theta$ such that $x = \Theta(K)w$ for some $w \in X$. \end{theorem} In the proof of \cite[Prop.\,11]{Dunker-Hohage} this statement is applied for the operator $K=F'(\mu^\dagger)^\#F'(\mu^\dagger)$, where their forward operator $F$ maps a drift $\mu$ onto the resulting equilibrium distribution of particles (the solution of \eqref{eqn:FokkerPlanck} after infinite time); it seems to us that this actually requires an additional argument since the corresponding $F'(\mu^\dagger)$ is not injective (its kernel should contain all vector fields $h$ with $\div(F(\mu^\dagger)h)=0$).
 In our setting, on the other hand, the kernel of $F'(\mu^\dagger)$ is empty (it would contain all infinitesimal drift perturbations $h$ that leave the final time solution of \eqref{eqn:FokkerPlanck} invariant, \emph{irrespective of the initial condition}).